 -OR worse: Leaving mascara on while you sleep causing the natural lashes to be clumped and caked, which can affect the growth cycle.

 Now let’s compare this to properly applied eyelash extensions.

--Each time you lose a natural lash, it’s because a fresh lash is growing in behind it and is essentially pushing the old lash out.
+- Each time you lose a natural lash, a new lash grows in behind it.

 When you are wearing lash extensions, there is no need to tug on them with a lash curler, or scrub the daylights out of them to get mascara off.
 You have curly, black, full lashes 24/7 because of the lash extensions.
 This is what actually makes your natural lashes become stronger and healthier with extensions vs wearing mascara. (note: it’s important to clean and brush your extensions, which we will discuss next).